angarsky/diveintopython/learn/date&time/datetime.md

 This will output the current date and time in the format YYYY-MM-DD HH:MM:SS.mmmmmm.

-If you want to display only the current time without the date, you can use the `strftime()` method to format the output:
+If you want to display only the current time without the date, you can use the `strftime()` method to format the output before printing:

 ```python
 current_time = datetime.datetime.now().strftime("%H:%M:%S")